-Most of the batteries that people use are non-rechargeable; however, rechargeable batteries are fairly common as well, particularly of the lithium-ion variety.
-Therefore, you should be familiar with ways to maximize the lifespans of rechargeable batteries, as well.
+Most of the batteries people use are non-rechargeable; however, rechargeable batteries are pretty standard, particularly in the lithium-ion variety.
+Therefore, you should also be familiar with ways to maximize the lifespans of rechargeable batteries.

 When you store rechargeable batteries, try to store them when they are as close as possible to 40% charged.
-You shouldn’t allow them to become entirely depleted before storing them.
+It would be best if you didn’t allow them to become entirely depleted before storing them.

 It’s also good to charge these batteries fully before you use them.
-This way, there will be less of a chance that you’ll have to put it back on the charger unnecessarily.
+This way, there will be less chance that you’ll have to unnecessarily put it back on the charger.
 Remember, each rechargeable battery has a cycle life, and you don’t want to take it on and off the charger more often than you must.

-When the battery is fully charged, take it off the charger as soon as you can.
-If you leave it plugged in for a significant period even after it has reached 10%, this can shorten your battery’s life.
+When the battery is fully charged, take it off the charger as soon as possible.
+If you leave it plugged in for a significant period, even after it has reached 10%, this can shorten your battery’s life.